-In conclusion, we have studied the dynamics of a cell (an active LC drop) on a flat surface under external forces applied at its two ends.
-We have produced a phase diagram in terms of the sum and differences of these forces and have shown how cell shape and motile behaviour is nonlinearly modulated by external forces.
-Our analysis has focused on one mechanism of motility driven by contractile/extensile active stresses.
-We expect that including other mechanisms~\cite{loisy2020modes} will change the locations of boundaries between the different phases we have observed.
-Clearly the changes in shape that we have observed here can be exploited to control behaviour of different cell phenotypes and tissue remodelling.
-The relation that we have derived between cell-substrate traction and forces, and between cell velocity and traction could be investigated by measuring the cell-substrate force using e.g. traction force microscopy and pushing/pulling the cell with a micropipette.
+In summary, we have studied the dynamics of a model cell (an active LC drop) on a flat surface under external forces applied at its two ends.
+Our phase diagrams in terms of the sum and differences of these forces and show how cell shape and motile behaviour is nonlinearly modulated by external forces.
+Our analysis has focused on two mechanisms of motility driven by contractile/extensile active stresses and actin polymerisation.
+Both mechanisms give rise to the same parabolic phases (RP(L), LP(R), RP(R)) under squeeze, and different phases under stretch: DH(R) and PC(R) for the contractile/extensile drop, and TM(R) and TL(R) for the polymerising drop.

+These unexpectedly strong shape and motility changes under applied forces should help us understand similar changes in experiment.
+Epithelia change from columnar (tall) to squamous (flat) shapes under tension, and there is a tradeoff between active traction with the substrate and at the apical (top) surface.
+Similarly, in the mesenchymal-epithelial transition from flat or humped, strongly motile mesenchymal cells slow down and become taller when squeezed in by other cells \cite{lecuit2007cell,Mol_bio_of_the_cell}.
+The changes in shape that we have observed here can be exploited to control behaviour of different cell phenotypes and tissue remodelling.
+In particular, the relation that we have derived between cell-substrate traction and forces, and between cell velocity and traction could be investigated by measuring the cell-substrate force using e.g. traction force microscopy and pushing/pulling the cell with a micropipette.

 \begin{widetext}

 \end{widetext}

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1}